The User Interface#

 The editor is able to replace two and three hyphens with short and long dashes, triple points with ellipsis, and replace straight single and double quotes with user-defined quote symbols.
 It will also try to determine whether to use the opening or closing symbol, although this feature isn’t always accurate.
-Especially distinguishing between closing single quote and apostrophe can be tricky for languages that use the same symbol for these.
+Especially distinguishing between closing single quote and apostrophe can be tricky for languages that use the same symbol for these, like English does.

 If the auto-replace feature changes a symbol when you did not want it to change, pressing CtrlZ immediately after the auto-replacement will undo it without undoing the character you typed.

 Project Outline View#